Green Heart Love

 Serving Suggestions

-Now that you’ve made your own vegan kewpie mayo recipe, try serving it in a Japanese potato salad, vegan kani salad, yam sushi, sushi burritos, or creamy mayo ramen.
+Now that you’ve made your own vegan kewpie mayo recipe, try serving it in a Japanese potato salad, Vegan Kani Salad, yam sushi, sushi burritos, or Vegan Ramen Noodles with Lemongrass Broth.

-You can also try it on Vietnamese pizza, in a pasta salad, or in a chickpea "tuna" salad for a twist.
+You can also try it on Vietnamese Pizza Recipe, in a pasta salad, or in a Chickpea Tuna for a twist.
 Essentially, you can use vegan Kewpie mayo anytime you’d typically use regular vegan mayo!

 Cooking Tips